Special Category Grants

 Information and Documents for Current Grantees

-- Restrictive Covenant - grant recipient is NOT owner (pdf)
+- Restrictive Covenants (doc) for projects where the grant recipient is NOT the owner of the project site

-- You can choose to use electronic funds transfer (EFT) to receive your grant payments.
+You can choose to use electronic funds transfer (EFT) to receive your grant payments.

-If EFT has already been set up with the Department of Financial Services (DFS) for your organization, you do not need to submit another form.
+- If EFT has already been set up with the Department of Financial Services (DFS) for your organization, you do not need to submit another form.

-To download this form visit the Direct Deposit sign-up on the DFS website.
+- To download this form visit the Direct Deposit sign-up on the DFS website.